 Standards of Objectivity: Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.

-Acknowledgment of Sources: Reviewers should identify relevant published work that has not been cited by the authors.
-Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
-A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.
+Acknowledgment of Sources: Reviewers should identify relevant published work that the authors have not cited.
+Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the appropriate citation.
+A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper they have personal knowledge of.

-Disclosure and Conflict of Interest: Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
+Disclosure and Conflict of Interest: Privileged information or ideas obtained through peer review must be confidential and not used for personal advantage.
+Reviewers should not consider manuscripts with conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.